 This course serves to provide students with the knowledge of the fundamentals of computer technology, networking, and security along with the skills required to identify hardware, peripheral, networking, and security components with an introduction to the fundamentals of installing and maintaining computers.
 Students will develop the skills to identify the basic functionality of the operating system, perform basic troubleshooting techniques, utilize proper safety procedures, and effectively interact with customers and peers.
 This course is designed to help prepare students for the CompTIA A+ certification examination.
+Pre-requisites: All Required Program Admission Co-requisites: None

-CIST 1130 - Operating Systems
+CIST 1130 - Operating Systems Concepts

-Concepts

 Provides an overview of modern operating systems and their use in home and small business environments.
 Activities will utilize the graphical user interface (GUI) and command line environment (CLI This will include operating system fundamentals; installing, configuring, and upgrading operating systems; managing storage, file systems, hardware and system resources; troubleshooting, diagnostics, and maintenance of operating systems; and networking.
+Pre-requisites: None Co-requisites: None